babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 ## 3. Key Management
 ### 3.1 Key for CometBFT consensus

+When you initialize your node using `babylond init` (part of the node setup) a consensus key pair is automatically generated and stored in `priv_validator_key.json`.
+This key is used by your validator to participate in block creation and signing during the consensus process at the CometBFT layer.
+The key file location is specified in your node's `config.toml` file.

+### 3.2 Babylon validator account keyring

 The validator key is a fundamental component of your validator's identity within the Babylon network.
 This cryptographic key-pair serves multiple critical
 functions: it signs blocks during the consensus process, validates transactions, and manages your validator's operations on the network.
 Creating and securing this key is one of the most important steps in setting up your validator.

+> **⚡ Note:** This key represents your validator's application layer account
+> and is different from the CometBFT Key for consensus.
+While the CometBFT key
+> is used for consensus-level operations, this key will be for the application-level
+>operations such as managing delegations and withdrawing rewards.

 We will be using [Cosmos SDK](https://docs.cosmos.network/v0.50/user/run-node/keyring) backends for key storage, which offer support for the following
 keyrings:

 - `test` is a password-less keyring and is unencrypted on disk.
 - `os` uses the system's secure keyring and will prompt for a passphrase at startup.
 - `file` encrypts the keyring with a passphrase and stores it on disk.

 To generate your validator key, use the following command: